Appeal an In-Year school admissions refusal

 Submit an in-year school admissions appeal

-If your application was considered and refused for a place from September 2024 and you wish to appeal this decision, please use the following button to complete an in-year appeal.
+If your application was considered and refused for a place in the current academic year and you wish to appeal this decision, please use the following button to complete an in-year appeal.

 If you have been offered a place at a school you do not want, we suggest you arrange to visit the school.
 You may change your opinion of the school once you have spoken to staff, seen what the school does and addressed any specific concerns you may have about your child’s education.